Skip to main content

 1. Hours not worked: (83 ÷ 365) x 1,800 hours/year = 409 hours

-2. Hours worked by the holder and his or her spouse: 1,800 - 409 = 1,391 hours each.
+2. Hours worked by the policyholder and his/her spouse: 1,800 - 409 = 1,391 hours each.

 3. Computable hours:

-• Holder : 75% s/ 1,391 hours = 1,043 hours
+• Title : 75% s/ 1,391 hours = 1,043 hours

 • Spouse: 1,391 hours

-• Total computable hours: 1,043 + 1,391 = 2,434 hours
+• Total Computable Hours: 1,043 + 1,391 = 2,434 hours

 Notes: